Statistical Characteristics of Deep Representations: An Empirical Investigation: A. Class-wise Statistics and Representation Regularizers

-In this section, we briefly introduce the representation regularizers that are used in our experiments.
-Based on the notations provided in Section \ref{sec:characteristics}, we define class-wise statistics that are calculated using only class $k$'s samples out of a total of $K$ labels in the mini-batch.
-Class-wise mean, covariance, and variance are defined as below.
+Based on the notations in Section \ref{sec:characteristics}, we define class-wise statistics that are calculated using only samples of class $k$, out of a total of $K$ labels in the mini-batch.
+Class-wise mean, covariance, and variance are defined as follows.

-Here, $S_k$ is the set that contains indexes of the samples with class label $k$.
+Here, $S_k$ is the set that contains the indices of the samples with the class label $k$.
 Note that superscripts with and without parenthesis indicate class label and sample index, respectively.
-Penalty loss functions of the representation regularizers are summarized in Table \ref{table:loss_function}.